rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/4-thursday.md

 “Hey, Ash.”
 He knocked on her door frame, grinning as she jumped up from her desk, pulled him into her office, and shut the door firmly behind her.

 She was ready for him.
 She’d chosen a flirty sundress that wasn’t quite appropriate for the office but was passable with the cardigan that was currently draped over the back of her chair.
-Below the low neckline she wore the demi bra that she normally hated because her boobs had a tendency to fall out of the cups, but today that was an advantage.
+Below the low neckline, she wore the demi bra that she normally hated because her boobs had a tendency to fall out of the cups, but today that was an advantage.
 The skirt was flirty and twirly and would be easy to pull up so he could remove her thong.

 She leaned against the door and bit her lip as he dropped his bag.
-It might have been her imagination but his erection seemed more noticeable than yesterday.
+It might have been her imagination, but his erection seemed more noticeable than yesterday.
 She dragged a finger along her neckline, teasing him with a peek of lace as she sauntered towards him.

 “So, it’s your turn today,” he winked.